ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mc_pos_control: accelerate faster in auto and increase speed at 90degrees angle
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 faster
 ### Note
+Middle cruise speed increased by a factor of 3.f instead of 2.f

 ## Commit #500
 ### Hash